mgimon/42repo/philosophers/README.md

 # About philosophers
-Philosophers is an exercise designed to practice the creation and coordination of multiple threads to solve the classical problem of the philosophers.
+Philosophers is an exercise designed to practice creating and coordinating multiple threads to solve the classical problem of the philosophers.

-Each philosopher should perform a routine consisting of various actions such as eating, thinking or sleeping, but they can only eat by effectively grabbing two objects called forks.
-This way, the program should be efficient enough to handle scenarios where different philosophers try to grab different forks, ensuring that no philosopher dies of hunger.
+Each philosopher should perform a routine consisting of various actions such as eating, thinking, or sleeping, but they can only eat by successfully grabbing two objects called forks.
+Thus, the program should be efficient enough to handle scenarios where different philosophers try to grab different forks, ensuring that no philosopher dies of hunger.

+Accessing resources shared between threads might result in data races, which must be prevented from happening.

 <br>